 Role of the Department of Justice

 Section 508 requires the Attorney General to submit to the President and Congress reports containing information on and recommendations regarding the state of federal department and agency compliance with Section 508.
+Previously, there was a lack of transparency on the part of federal agencies to report on compliance issues.

 On February 21, 2023, the Department of Justice and the General Services Administration (GSA) issued Section 508 Report to the President and Congress.